the content tracker

 the parent directories to find the top of the working tree, but by default it does not cross filesystem

 boundaries.
-This environment variable can be set to true to tell Git not to stop at filesystem boundaries.
+Set to true to tell Git not to stop at filesystem boundaries.
 Like

 GIT_CEILING_DIRECTORIES, this will not affect an explicit repository directory set via GIT_DIR or on the command

-git-worktree(1) for details.
-This variable has lower precedence than other path variables such as
+git-worktree(1) for details. lower precedence than other path variables such as

 created.
 This takes precedence over any "-U" or "--unified" option value passed on the Git diff command line.